smathy/wherex/README.md

 `config/database.yml` file and either provide the appropriate environment variables, or edit the file itself.

+You can also run an appraisal, or all appraisals through the same thing:

+    DB=mysql appraisal rake

 ## Copyright

-Copyright © 2011 Jason King.
+Copyright © 2014 Jason King.
 See LICENSE.txt for further details.